Texas

 Hair Discrimination

 Hair discrimination is rooted in systemic racism, and its purpose is to preserve white spaces.
-Policies that prohibit natural hairstyles, like afros, braids, bantu knots, and locs, have been used to justify the removal of Black children from classrooms, and Black adults from their employment.
-With no nationwide legal protections against hair discrimination, Black people are often left to risk facing consequences at school or work for their natural hair or invest time and money to conform to Eurocentric professionalism and beauty standards.
+Policies that prohibit natural hairstyles, like afros, braids, Bantu knots, and locs, have been used to justify the removal of Black children from classrooms, and Black adults from their employment.
+With no nationwide legal protections against hair discrimination, Black people are often left to risk facing consequences at school or work for their natural hair or investing time and money to conform to Eurocentric professionalism and beauty standards.

 Natural Hair

 Natural hair is hair that has not been chemically altered to change its kinky, curly, or coily state.
-This includes traditional Black hairstyles such as locs, braided extensions, twists, and fades.
+This includes traditional Black hairstyles such as locs, braided extensions, twists and fades.

 Protective Styles